Timeshare Sales Fraud comes in many forms… here the promises you will Make Money.

 Timeshare Fraud — Timeshare Scam #3:

-Victims of these misrepresentations report claims of program for a Resort Buyback, or an in-house program for a Timeshare Resale if you ever need to sell your timeshare someday.
-However, in almost all cases the consumer asks the resort later only to find that the program does not exist (or magically was canceled between the time of their purchase in their call).
+Victims of these misrepresentations report claims of a Resort Buyback Program, or an in-house program for a Timeshare Resale if you ever need to sell your timeshare someday.
+However, in almost all cases the consumer asks the resort later only to find that the program does not exist (or magically it was canceled between the time of their purchase in their call).
 Whether it was a buy-back or a resale program, the common theme is typically that the owner shall make great profits through the sale of a timeshare down the road.
-Another common theme is that in almost every consumer report thus far, the promise of these programs and profits are completely fabricated (The Abrams Firm has conducted over 3200 consumer interviews, almost all Pro Bono, and has yet to find a legitimate buy-back program where consumers make the great profits they were promised).
+Another common theme is that in almost every consumer report thus far, the promise of these programs and profits are completely fabricated (The Abrams Firm has conducted thousands of consumer interviews, and has yet to find a legitimate buy-back program where consumers make the great profits they were promised).

 Timeshare Fraud — Timeshare Scam #4:

 Sometimes the consumer has said, “NO” for literally hours, but the timeshare sales representatives may push even harder, and make up stories about Timeshare Rental Profits just to get you to sign the contract.
-Some consumers report that they were not even really interested in any vacation ownership, but were lured into the transaction by promises of yearly income from profits retained over the amount of the annual fees, or in some cases both the annual maintenance fees and their monthly mortgage payments would be paid with the yearly rental income with some extra money that would be sent to the consumer.
+Some consumers report that they were not even really interested in any vacation ownership, but were lured into the transaction by promises of yearly income from profits retained over the amount of their mortgage payments and annual fees, and in some cases there is so much extra money by renting out convention weeks, sporting weeks or expensive destinations that the consumer could start a profitable business, as reps sometimes claim the staff does to make a lucrative second income.

 Timeshare Fraud — Timeshare Scam #5:

-In this timeshare sales scam, the consumer already owns a timeshare, and the timeshare sales rep leads the consumer to believe that the Resort will buy [an old and unwanted] a timeshare or sell a timeshare for them making a huge sum of money, in order to trick them into purchasing the new timeshare.
-In this scheme, the money acquired from the sale of the old timeshare usually is more than the new timeshare (because they gave you such a great, once-in-a-lifetime, deal).
-So the consumer is told they will profit from the net transaction of the two timeshares, meaning that they will put several thousand dollars in your pocket by just merely purchasing the new timeshare.
-However, the reality later discovered is that there is no old/existing timeshare purchase by the resort, and often they refer the owner to a Listing Company (which would be a sham if it’s a $0.00 Timeshare) that takes Upfront Fees to Sell a Timeshare and never sells your timeshare or anybody else’s zero-value timeshare, and this is a wildly crazy proposition if there is a Mortgage (market value is $0.00 minus the Mortgage amount).
-Since the consumer already paid many thousands of dollars for their new timeshare, they are now out that money (often $10-$20,000), as well as the increased annual debt (2 Maintenance Fees) for both of the timeshares.
+In this timeshare sales scam, the consumer already owns a timeshare and they actually want out, so the timeshare sales rep leads the consumer to believe that the Resort will buy [an old and unwanted] a timeshare or sell the timeshare for them making a huge sum of money, in order to trick them into purchasing the new timeshare.
+In this scheme, the money acquired from the sale of the old timeshare offsets the cost of the new timeshare (sometimes it looks as if the new one will cost only a few thousand because they gave you such a great, once-in-a-lifetime, deal).
+Consumers are told they will profit from the net transaction of the two timeshares, meaning that they will put thousands of future resale dollars from the “valuable” new timeshare in your pocket by just merely purchasing the new timeshare.
+However, the reality later discovered is that there is no old/existing timeshare purchase by the resort, and often they refer the owner to a fraudulent thrd party Listing Company (which would still be a sham if it’s a $0.00 Timeshare) that takes Upfront Fees to Sell a Timeshare for unrealistic amounts and never sells your timeshare or anybody else’s zero-value timeshare, and this is even a more wildly crazy proposition if the old timeshare has a Mortgage (where the market value is not selling for $0.00, minus the Mortgage amount).
+Since the consumer has already obligated themselves on the paper contract to many thousands of dollars for their new timeshare, they are now out that money (often $10-$30,000), as well as the increased annual debt (2 Maintenance Fees) for both of the timeshares.

 Timeshare Fraud — Timeshare Scam #6: